koskath/arete2/course_content/SC/final_md_files/Lecture6/lecture_6_slide_22_a-framework-for-evaluating.md

-# A Framework for Evaluating Potential Outsourcees
+# Slide 22 of Lecture 6 contains information about A Framework for Evaluating Potential Outsourcees

 The image is a flowchart titled "A framework for evaluating potential outsources."
 The flowchart consists of various elements organized in a top-down manner with text annotations.